jain-nitin/messengerbot-sports/README.md

 # messengerbot-sports
-Sports activities chatbot for Facebook Messenger
+The chatbot captures the intent of the user by providing the options of sports, sports facilities and timings

-This bot is a
+This bot is hosted on glitch and written in JS.

 Screenshots here: